-Healt h (including Emotional Health and Wellbeing) • • What How do you manage safe keeping and administration of medication?
-How do you work with a family to draw up a care plan and ensure that all relevant staff are aware of the plan?
-What would the school do in the case of a medical emergency?
-What would the school do in the case of a medical emergency?
-How do you ensure that staff are trained/qualified to deal with a child's particular needs?
-Which health or therapy services can children access on school premises? the school provides Administration of medication policy in place School liaise with the school nurses when writing a care plan.
+Health (including Emotional Health and Wellbeing)

+□ How do you manage safe keeping and administration of medication?

+- How do you work with a family to draw up a care plan and ensure that all relevant staff are aware of the plan? - What would the school do in the case of a medical emergency?
+How do you ensure that staff are trained/qualified to deal with a child's particular needs? - Which health or therapy services can children access on school premises?

+- · Administration of medication policy in place - School liaise with the school nursing team when writing a care plan.
 All parties involved sign to agree the plan.
 The plan is kept in the child's file.
-Each child • • • with a care plan is identified to all school personnel by individual photographs of the child.
-Staff first aid trained, there is a list available to all of who they are Staff are trained in some emergency procedures e.g. the use of epi-pens and defibrillators All staff know where the telephones are located in the event of an emergency
+Each child with a care plan is identified to all school personnel by individual photographs of the child. - Nursery liaise with health visiting services for children under 5 and complete referrals to the portage service and specialist teaching service as necessary. - Staff first aid trained, there is a list available to all of who they are - Staff are trained in some emergency procedures e.g. the use of epi-pens and defibrillators - All staff know where the telephones are located in the event of an emergency